ameraj04/IDS2024F/quiz/Quiz 5/README.md

 A dataset that can be best visualized in polar coordinates is one where the data has a natural circular or directional component, typically involving angles and magnitudes.
 Polar coordinates are particularly useful when dealing with data that is periodic or has a cyclical nature.
 Highlight Color Scale.
 There is no title on the graph as to present what type of trend is shown or what is it actually about.
 a.
 It will increase.  b.
-Earth will be colder by 2 degrees Celsius.
+Earth will likely be about 1.5°C hotter than the 1951-1980 average by 2050 if the current warming trend continues.